Network Rail + Sword GRC

 Network Rail operates, maintains and enhances Britain’s railway system and associated tracks, signalling system, rail bridges, tunnels, viaducts, level crossings and major stations.

 Prior to the implementation of Active Risk Manager, spreadsheets and a legacy bespoke system were used to manage risk across projects on the rail network.
 There are now in the order of 20,000 risks held in Active Risk Manager ranging across the project, operational and corporate risks areas.

 Operational and Corporate Risk

 At one point there were more than 52 risk register spreadsheets coming together for Board reporting as part of the integrated risk management process.
 All of these have been incorporated into Active Risk Manager.
-This has lead to more effective decision making as the overall view of risk is clearer and allows the consequence of a risk at project level to be seen right the way up to corporate level.
+This has lead to more effective decision making as the overall view of risk is clearer and allows the consequence of a risk at the project level to be seen right the way up to the Corporate level.

 Why was Active Risk Manager Chosen?

 At the same time as deploying Active Risk Manager, Network Rail undertook a major implementation of a number of project management systems including Oracle Projects, P3e and Pertmaster for risk analysis.
 Active Risk Manager was selected as it was seen as a complete risk management package capable of integrating with other systems.
 Just over 2000 ARM licences have been purchased and so far over 1600 of these have been allocated at Project and Corporate level.

 The implementation of Active Risk Manager has given Network Rail a consistent and more visible view of risk across the organization at Project, Operational and Corporate levels.
 The whole system is taken as live at every moment and senior people can now see what the risk is at the press of a button which leads to informed and improved decision making.